shubhanshu02/GSoC-2021-logs/logs.md

 ## Community Bonding Period

-- **Some days back to 17/05/2021:** Install OpenVino and configure FFmpeg with OpenVino backend.
+- **Some days back to 17/05/2021:** Install OpenVINO and configure FFmpeg with OpenVINO backend.
 (Look a really long time figuring out what's wrong)
-- **18/05/2021:** Study OpenVino and TensorFlow backend in detail for refactoring common code.
+- **18/05/2021:** Study OpenVINO and TensorFlow backend in detail for refactoring common code.
 Revise the GSoC proposal.
-- **19/05/2021:** Extract `TaskItem` and `InferenceItem` from OpenVino backend to `dnn_backend_common` and update the OpenVino backend accordingly.
+- **19/05/2021:** Extract `TaskItem` and `InferenceItem` from OpenVINO backend to `dnn_backend_common` and update the OpenVINO backend accordingly.
 Tested on De-rain filter.
 - **20/05/2021:** Adjust `TaskItem` according to the TensorFlow backend, so that it can be used in both backends.

   1. Convert `char *output_name` to `char **output_names`.
   2. Add `nb_output` to `TaskItem` (required in TensorFlow backend)
-  3. Adjust the OpenVino backend accordingly and test.
+  3. Adjust the OpenVINO backend accordingly and test.

 - **21/05/2021:** Convert TensorFlow backend to `TaskItem` based inference and create a pull request [#407](https://github.com/intel-media-ci/ffmpeg/pull/407/) for the older changes.